SDXorg/test-models/README.md

 A collection of models implemented in various environments with a canonical output

 Each directory should contain:
-- one model concept, with a single canonical output named `output.tsv` containing at least the stock values over the standard timeseries in the model files
+- one model concept, with a single canonical output named `output.csv` containing (at least) the stock values over the standard timeseries in the model files
 - Model files that produce said output (.mdl, .xmile, stella, pysd, etc)
 - A text file containing:
  - The purpose of the test model (what functionality it executes)